When starting a home construction project, whether it’s a remodel or a new home, it’s totally understandable to wonder…

 Here’s [many of] the things your designer is doing for you behind the scenes.

 In this example, design fees would be $9000.
+72 hours of design time at $125 per hour.
 For 3500 square feet, this translates to roughly $2.50 per square foot or 1.8% of construction costs.
 (Construction costs vary greatly, calculated here at $140 per square foot.)

 |SAMPLE FOR 3500 SF NEW HOME DESIGN|